Skip to main content

 If you answer the coworker version with a one-time-disagreement story, the interviewer will probe further.
 Be ready with the ongoing-relationship part of the answer.

-According to HBR research on team dynamics, the strongest predictor of engineering team performance isn't average individual skill — it's the team's ability to repair relationships after disagreement.
+According to HBR research on team dynamics, the strongest predictor of engineering team performance isn't average individual skill.
+It's the team's ability to repair relationships after disagreement.
 That's exactly what the interviewer is measuring.

 Pick the right story